danwale/SolarUseOptimiser/README.md

     environment:
       - ROUTING__DATASOURCE=Huawei #use a name for the source of the solar data
       - ROUTING__TARGET=ChargeHQ #use a name for the target to send the solar data to
+      - IOTAWATT__IPADDRESS= #insert the IP Address of the IoTaWatt Power Sensor device
+      - IOTAWATT__POLLRATE=1 #in minutes how often to poll the sensor
       - GROWATT__BASEURI=https://server.growatt.com/
       - GROWATT__USERNAME= #insert Growatt username here
       - GROWATT__PASSWORD= #insert Growatt password here